March 29, 2021

 “Because You told me not to.”

-“I told you to honor your mother and father, but you lied to your mother yesterday.
-I told you to love God with all your heart, but yoga is on your schedule every day, not time with me.
-I told you to treat others as you want to be treated, but you are going to curse at a man in a yellow Toyota for driving too slow in front of you on your way to work tomorrow.”
+“I told you to not to lie, but you lied to your boss yesterday.
+I told you to honor your mother and father, but you were impatient and harsh with your mother last week.
+I told you to love God with all your heart, but working out is on your schedule every day, not time with me.
+I told you to treat others as you want to be treated, but this morning you cursed at a man in a yellow Toyota for driving too slow in front of you on your way to work.”

 “OK.
 OK.
 But that’s different.”